jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Guides/guidesetup.md

-# Setting up Eclipse, Git, and RTC Desktop Clients for use with JazzHub
+# Set up Eclipse, Git, and RTC Desktop Clients for use with JazzHub
 JazzHub lets you decide how you code.
 Want to get started right away?
 This guide helps you set up the client that's best for you.